Compact Flash, XQD and SD card speed tests

-I periodically renew my SD and CF cards for my cameras.
+I periodically renew my CFExpress, SD and CF cards for my cameras.
 There is so much choice now it’s hard to know what to buy.
 Sandisk and Lexar are the big name brands for memory cards.
 You also pay a premium for them too of course.
 I recently started buying Transcend cards after a friend put me onto them.
 I’ve been pleased with them esp with the price.
+Also other good cards are Integral, Sabrent and Kingston.

 How quickly will they download to your computer?